 Korean-Canadian pianist Dr. Haewon Yang has been recognized for her colorful and sensitive performances, and described as an “expressive, intelligent & meticulous performer”.
 She is sought after for her flexibility across different genres and carefully studied interpretations of solo, chamber and collaborative repertoire.
 Haewon has won awards and honors from various foundations and competitions across North America, recognized for her academic and musical achievements.

-Haewon has been invited to perform as a guest artist at the Yemel Philharmonic Society in Toronto, Canada, the Concordia Wilmington Concert Series in Wilmington DE, and the Indiana Landmarks Center in Indianapolis, IN, and performances have been heard in many venues across the United States, Canada, and Europe.
+Haewon has been invited to perform as a guest artist at the Yemel Philharmonic Society in Toronto, Canada, the Concordia Wilmington Concert Series in Wilmington DE, the Indiana Landmarks Center in Indianapolis, IN, the Purdue University Inaugural Concert in West Lafayette, IN, and her performances have been heard in many venues across the United States, Canada, and Europe.

 After getting a Bachelor of Music in Piano Performance from the University of Toronto, Haewon went on to complete graduate degrees from the Indiana University Jacobs School of Music.
 She recently graduated with a Doctor of Music in Piano Performance and Literature, with a Minor in Music Education.
 Her doctoral research focused on the piano compositions of child composers, including the prodigious composer and pianist Emile Naoumoff.
 She attributes the entirety of her pianistic formation and musical training to her teachers Paulette Price, Marietta Orlov, and Arnaldo Cohen.

 Alongside performing, Haewon has a heart for teaching, and has previously mentored and taught students as the Associate Instructor of piano and Young Pianist Program faculty at the Indiana University Jacobs School of Music.